sthaeron/forsyde-devtools/docs/procedural-ir.md

   = GFuncDef [String] Type String [(Type, String)] Statement
 ```

-A list of String is added at the front of GFuncDef for qualifiers like `static`, `const` and `inline`.
+Compared to Cigrid AST, a list of String is added at the front of GFuncDef for qualifiers like `static`, `const` and `inline`.

 #### Example of taking function pointer as parameter:
 ```c